 I’ve been writing about sex in marriage for over seven years, with over 800 posts and three books.
-I also have a podcast with three other Christian sex bloggers and two Facebook communities.
+I also have a podcast with three other Christian sex bloggers and a community for higher-drive wives.
 But in all that time, I’ve never told my readers the biggest ongoing challenge to my sex life.
 What is it?

 My husband is a Type 1 diabetic.
 Has been for 38 years.

 For those who don’t know the particulars of Type 1 diabetes, this means his body produces no insulin.
 Insulin is what breaks food down into sugar energy for the body’s use, so without his own supply, he must regulate the level of sugar in his bloodstream by managing the timing and levels of carbohydrates (sugars), injected insulin, and physical exercise.

 Too much sugar in the bloodstream, and one’s body and sex drive become lethargic.
 Too little sugar in the bloodstream, and one becomes anxious and sleepy.
 Neither condition supports a good, strenuous round of sexercise.

 When faced with these circumstances, we have to put off sex until he can re-balance his blood sugar.
 The postponement could be only a few minutes, later in the day, or the next day.
 We miss out on spontaneity and frequency as we address his diabetes together.